Francis H. West: Postbellum years

 After the war, General West moved to Milwaukee County and entered a partnership—Fowler & West—with James S. Fowler in the grain commission business.
 He served for six years on the board of directors of the Milwaukee Chamber of Commerce, including two years as president.

 In 1873, he was elected on the Reform ticket to represent Northern Milwaukee County in the Wisconsin State Assembly for the 1874 session.
 The Reform Party was a short-lived coalition of Democrats, reformers, Liberal Republicans, and Grangers.
 Their signature accomplishment was the 1874 "Potter Law," 1874 Wisconsin Act 273—named for Republican state senator Robert L. D. Potter—which established a new state Railroad Commission to aggressively regulate railroad and freight fees.
 In the Assembly, Colonel West served on the Committee on Railroads and the Committee on State Affairs.

 General West did not seek re-election in 1874.

 During Grover Cleveland's first presidential term, West was appointed United States Marshal for the Milwaukee district.
 After completing this final public service, Colonel West retired to Alabama, where two of his sons lived.

 While on a trip to New York, in 1896, West slipped while attempting to step off of a street car and was severely injured.
 He was confined to his bed for several days before he was healthy enough to return to Alabama.
 He died a few weeks later, on March 6, 1896, at Bessemer, Alabama.

-Legacy

-West was buried at Forest Home Cemetery, in Milwaukee.
+He was buried at Forest Home Cemetery, in Milwaukee.

+Personal life and family

+Francis H. West was the second of four children born to Enoch Hammond West and his wife Lydia (née Fitch).
+Both of Francis's brothers, Frederick and Charles, also came to Green County, Wisconsin, and were active in local politics.
+The West family were descended from Francis West, a carpenter who came to Massachusetts Bay Colony from England in the 1630s.

+Francis West married Emma Moore Rittenhouse in June 1849.
+They had at least eight children together, though at least one died young.

 His former home at Monroe, Wisconsin, now known as the General Francis H. West House, is listed on the National Register of Historic Places.